 Loretta Young was flying higher than either of her male co-stars, thanks to a pair of big popular successes in a row.
 The Bishop’s Wife was an instant Christmas classic, and for The Farmer’s Daughter she earned a Best Actress Oscar.
-Around this time, Loretta Young had undergone a full persona overhaul; instead of the brazen actress who took up with Clark Gable on location, fifteen years ago, she was now associating herself with spiritual themes and patriotic politics.
+Around this time Loretta had undergone a full persona overhaul; instead of the brazen actress of fifteen years previous, who took up with Clark Gable on location, she was now associating herself with spiritual themes and patriotic politics.

 Competent director Norman Foster (Woman on the Run) and ace cameraman Maury Gertsman rose to the challenge, as Rachel and the Stranger is put together with the kind of sensitivity we ascribe to director Jacques Tourneur.
 The storytelling isn’t rushed; time is allotted to just let characters behave.
 Holden’s big Davey seems rather clueless, not being instantly aroused by Young’s Rachel.
 No matter how modestly she dresses, Rachel’s lips could mesmerize most males at forty paces.
-We stay alert because we know that sooner or later Mitchum’s Jim will drop by, and the romantic fireworks will begin.
+We stay alert because we know that sooner or later Mitchum’s Jim will drop by and ignite the romantic fireworks.

-When Rachel and the Stranger resolves in a standard action scene, we’re almost a little disappointed.
+When Rachel and the Stranger resolves in a standard action scene we’re almost a little disappointed.
 The Shawnees attack, serving as figurative marriage counselors.
-Naturally, the defenders somehow shoot a score of them, in the dark of the night.
+Naturally, in the dark of the night the defenders still somehow shoot a score of them.
 Mad magazine once lampooned frontier women clichés by joking about a ‘frontier wife’s gun’ that, when fired into the air by a woman with her eyes closed, killed an Indian on a galloping horse fifty yards away.
 Rachel has already earned little Davey’s respect by shooting a marauding cougar, and for the final firefight she becomes a regular Annie Oakley.
 This must be the original NRA household.

 The stars are great, the dialogue is smart, and Rachel and the Stranger makes us smile.
 It therefore comes out way ahead of the curve.
 1948 audiences were likely charmed by its positive attitude, in a year of ever-darker films noir.